 In the 1960’s when people would ask my astrological sign I’d respond “Jackie Robinson with Israel rising.”
-Born right between when Jackie joined the Dodgers and the U.N. ratified the rebirth of Israel, these two events were a major influence on my life.
+Born right between when Jackie joined the Brooklyn Dodgers and the U.N. ratified the rebirth of Israel, these two events were a major influence on my life.
 Born and raised in Sea Gate on Coney Island during the great blizzard of 1947, I moved to Ashland, Oregon in 1970 where I completed a Master’s degree with a focus on creative writing and education.

 In the early 1970’s I worked as a full-time poet-in-the-schools, funded by grants from the National Endowment for the Arts.
 During that period I wrote and edited books of poetry, language arts textbooks, teacher’s guides, and recorded two albums of children’s music for companies like Scott Foresman, Harcourt Brace Jovanovich, and Good Apple.
 In 1977 my friend Steve Sacks and I opened Jazmin’s, a wonderful jazz club in Southern Oregon.
-We produced concerts featuring legendary greats like Dizzie Gillespie, John Lee Hooker, Charlie Byrd, Taj Mahal, Doc Watson, Bill Monroe, Earl Fatha Hines, Cal Tjader, and Woodie Herman.
+We produced concerts featuring legendary greats like Dizzie Gillespie, John Lee Hooker, Charlie Byrd, Elizabeth Cotton, Taj Mahal, Doc Watson, Bill Monroe, Earl Fatha Hines, Mose Allison, Cal Tjader, and Woodie Herman.
 We changed the Peter Britt Music Festival forever by expanding their musical offerings with concerts by Dave Brubeck in 1979 and Count Basie in 1980.
 This was the first time Britt had ever hosted non-classical music, and these concerts morphed into the wonderful array of concerts that are part of the Festival today.

 Along with poet Lawson Inada and composer Patti Moran McCoy, I was awarded an American Book Award in 1988 for educational materials.
 We produced Shakin’ Loose with Mother Goose, a double LP featuring Steve Allen and Jayne Meadows rapping classical rhymes to rock, jazz, and blues.
 But with all the wonders of family, poetry, and jazz in my life something was missing – a deep, personal connection to G-d.
 I felt the call to study to become a rabbi.

 Last but not least, I am married to storyteller and author Debra Gordon Zaslow.
-I have wonderful, grown children, and I’m the proud zayde (grandfather) of Amaya Zahar.
+I have wonderful, grown children, and I’m the proud zayde, grandfather of Amaya Zahar.